4.2 - Document Editor#

 which offers a similar way to get the right object.
 Otherwise, you have to

-to get the right object.
+use if-else to get the right object.
 The advantage of NSDictionary (or

 KVC) will be more clear for data input.